Frequently Asked Questions

 subject matter of the particular program.

-QAS sponsors are not consistent in the marketing information and proofs of completion that they provide regarding non-technical programs.
-State Boards of Accountancy vary with regard to the eligibility of programs for CPE credit and many continue to accept non-QAS approved individual study programs.
-Licensees seeking CPE credit in Oregon should verify with the sponsor if a specific program has been reviewed by QAS before purchasing the program.
+NASBA approved sponsors are not consistent in the marketing information and proofs of completion that they provide regarding non-technical programs.
+State Boards of Accountancy vary with regard to the eligibility of programs for CPE credit and many continue to accept non-approved individual study programs.
+Licensees seeking CPE credit in Oregon should verify with the sponsor if a specific program has been approved by NASBA before purchasing the program.

 Licensees who have purchased and completed individual study programs that do not qualify for CPE credit may wish to advise the sponsor that CPE credit was denied by the State Board.
 Frequently the sponsor will replace the program with an eligible program at no cost to the licensee.